nakerin7588/RoboticsDev/README.md

     ⚠️  **Warning:** Make sure you launch this project & run teleop_twist_keyboard first.<b align="right">(<a href="#launch-the-project">How to launch this project</a>)</b><b align="right">(<a href="#teleop_twist_keyboard">How to run teleop_twist_keyboard</a>)</b>

-    *   Velocity that reference from end-effector frame To use this mode you can follow by this command below.
+    *   Velocity that reference from end-effector frame<br>
+        To use this mode you can follow by this command below.

         ```